MananGandhi1810/cloudflare-ai-dart/README.md

-# Cloudflare-AI-Flutter
+# Cloudflare-AI-Dart
-A Flutter client for using the Cloudflare AI API.
+A Dart client for accessing the Cloudflare AI API.